pytrackdat/pytrackdat/README.md

 The script will ask if the version being built is a 'production build'.
 Answer `n` (no) for now.

+> **What is a production build?**
+>
+> A "production build" of an application (as opposed to a "development build")
+> is the version of the application that will be used by all the users of the
+> program, and is considered a *usable* version.
+The easiest way to understand
+> a production build is to consider the opposite, a development build.
+These
+> versions of the application are only used for making sure it works.
+>
+> In the context of PyTrackDat, a production build is one that can be used by
+> any designated users and will store the "real" data.
+New data entered will be
+> considered part of the actual datset.
+A development build **will not** work
+> in production, and is simply used to make sure everything works first.
+>
+> Additional information must be provided to a production PyTrackDat build,
+> specifically the URL of the server onto which the application will be
+> deployed (i.e. set up and ran).

 It will also prompt for the details of an administrative user.
 Enter in a username and password for testing purposes.
 The 'email' field is optional.